AP source: Browns excuse Beckham for 2nd straight day

 Amid a major distraction, the Browns (4-4), who have fallen into last place in the AFC North, visit the Cincinnati Bengals (5-3) on Sunday.

-Browns coach Kevin Stefanski doesn’t speak to the media on Thursday, when Beckham sometimes talks.
-While he isn’t around, his close friend and fellow wide receiver Jarvis Landry typically holds a media session on Thursday.
+Browns coach Kevin Stefanski doesn’t speak to reporters on Thursday, when Beckham sometimes talks.
+While he isn’t around, his close friend and fellow wide receiver Jarvis Landry typically talks to reporters on Thursday.

 Beckham’s drama-filled tenure in Cleveland has probably come to an end after a disruptive few days.